Real-time adaptive estimation of decoherence timescales for a single qubit: Experimental implementation

+We verify the performance of multi-parameter estimation [see Eq. (\ref{eq:2paramapprox})] using Ramsey measurement ($T_{\chi}=T_2^*$).
+The choice of optimal sensing time $\tau$ is based on using the piecewise linear approximation, discussed in \hyperref[app:exp_setup]{Appendix B}.
+In Fig. \ref{fig:2paramexpt}, we compare the adaptive protocol against random measurement scheme, plotting the estimation error of both $T_2^*$ and $\beta$ versus total probing time, demonstrating a clear advantage for the adaptive algorithm.
+The gain observed in the $T_2^*$ plot is $\sim$ 10 times for adaptive estimation over the random non-adaptive scheme.
+While $\beta$ estimation plot shows a gain of $\sim$ 20 times for the adaptive scheme.
+For this experiment the number of particles (K) over which the Bayesian update is performed was increased to 500 to better sample the two parameter space.

-Fig. \ref{fig:4} compares adaptive estimation of the dephasing time T$^*_2$ when maximizing the BIM (related to $F$) or the BIM rescaled by the probing time (related to $F_T$).
+Fig. \ref{fig:4} compares adaptive estimation of the dephasing time $T^*_2$ when maximizing the BIM (related to $F$) or the BIM rescaled by the probing time (related to $F_T$).
 As discussed, this results in different multiplication factor $\xi$ for the adaptive choice of $\tau$ rule as given in Table \ref{FI_table}.
-Fig. \ref{fig:4} shows that maximization of $F_T$ is a factor $\sim$2 faster than maximization of $F$, as a function of the total probing time, as expected from Section \ref{sec:opt_sens}.
+Fig. \ref{fig:4} shows that maximisation of $F_T$ is a factor $\sim$2 faster than maximisation of $F$, as a function of the total probing time, as expected from Sec. \ref{sec:opt_sens}.
+It is worth noting that both protocols shown in Fig. \ref{fig:4} eventually reach the same scaling as the Fisher Information, but with different offsets.
+This experimental result is consistent with the theoretical prediction from Fig. \ref{fig:T2star_sims_SSRO}.
+Similarly, the experimental results shown earlier display strong correspondence with theoretical predictions, providing a robust base for the improved performance of adaptive protocols.

+Generally, while all experimental datasets reproduce the predicted trends, they do not appear to reach the theoretical limits.
+We believe this is due to residual experimental imperfections or fluctuations not accounted for by the likelihood function we use in the Bayesian inference process, which could be incorporated through data-driven or ``gray-box" approaches \cite{youssry2022experimental}.